 8. When faced with apparent pedagogic/epistemological dilemmas, err on the side of accessibility and inclusion;

-9. Speak out against campus policies, procedures, and traditions that are not universally inclusive, or otherwise stigmatize SWDs;
+9. Speak out against campus policies, procedures, and traditions that are not universally inclusive, or stigmatize SWDs;